YsrajSingh/MediumWriterAI/README.md

 # 🔔 Important Announcement! 🔔

 **🚨 Attention: The app is currently under development and not yet available for use.
-Please stay tuned for updates!**
+Please stay tuned for updates!
+As Medium deprecated the integration tokens as per [official docs](https://help.medium.com/hc/en-us/articles/213480228-API-Importing), the Idea is deprecated.
+We will stay updated with Medium's new announcements.**

 **👉 [Learn More Here](#)**